Warsnake90/EpicKnightsPikeandShot/README.md

 Only accepting requests if they are good and align with my vision

-In the far future, It may be ported to 1.12.2 or fabric 1.20.1, However that is not planed as of now.
+In the far future, It may be ported to 1.12.2 or fabric 1.20.1, However that is not planned as of now.

 ----------------------------------------------------------------------------